FrankKerschbaumer3/kube-flask/README.md

 **Steps for Deploying the App**
 1. Start minikube using `minikube start`.
-2. After minkube has started use `eval $(minkube docker-env)` to use the docker environment in minikube.
+2. After minkube has started use `eval $(minikube docker-env)` to use the docker environment in minikube.
 3. Then to create the seperate docker images for the seperate environments use the commands *`docker build -t dev .`
   *`docker build -t qa .`